 If your home has special dimensions or other features that make it not fit into an 11″x14″ frame very well, we can also talk about sourcing a custom frame size for your finished piece (additional costs will apply).

 How to source photos

-Whatever you need to do, remember that I will need the photos within 7 days of your order being placed.
+You will need to have your photo(s) ready in order to place an order for a House Portrait Silhouette or to complete the 3D House Portrait application.
 I’m also happy to look at photos in advance, to make sure that they’ll work for my process or answer any questions about specific details of your home.